SciML/LinearSolve.jl/docs/src/basics/Preconditioners.md

 P_l^{-1}A P_r^{-1} (P_r u) = P_l^{-1}b
 ```

+### Specifying  Preconditioners

+One way to specify preconditioners uses the `Pl` and `Pr`  keyword arguments to `init` or `solve`: `Pl` for left
+and `Pr` for right preconditioner, respectively.
 By default, if no preconditioner is given, the preconditioner is assumed to be
 the identity ``I``.

-### Using Preconditioners

 In the following, we will use the `DiagonalPreconditioner` to define a two-sided
 preconditioned system which first divides by some random numbers and then